Diomedes: Afterlife

 There are less known versions of Diomedes' afterlife.
 A drinking song to Harmodius, one of the famous tyrannicides of Athens, includes a reference to Diomedes as an inhabitant of the Islands of the Blessed, along with Achilles and Harmodius.

 In his Inferno, Dante sees Diomedes in the Eighth Circle of Hell, where the "counsellors of fraud" are imprisoned for eternity in sheets of flame.
-His offenses include advising the theft of the Palladium and, of course, the strategem of the Trojan Horse.
+His offenses include advising the theft of the Palladium and, of course, the stratagem of the Trojan Horse.
 The same damnation is imposed on Odysseus, who is also punished for having persuaded Achilles to fight in the Trojan war, without telling him that this would inevitably lead to his death.

-The Troilus and Cressida legend
+Troilus and Cressida legend

 Diomedes plays an important role in the medieval legend of Troilus and Cressida, in which he becomes the girl's new lover when she is sent to the Greek camp to join her traitorous father.
-In Shakespeare's play of that title, Diomedes is often seen fighting Troilus over her.
+In Shakespeare's play Troilus and Cressida, Diomedes is often seen fighting Troilus over her.